cornell-zhang/catalyst2018/lab1/README.md

 --------------------------

 ### Part 1.
 Understanding basic circuits
 In this section, you will wire up some basic circuits that start with a simple analog LED circuit and then go to other simple digital circuits before going into developing a NAND gate.
 We will be exploring the basic building blocks that make up all electronics.
-A computer contains billions of transistors and logic gates such as the NAND gate are made up of these transistors.
+A computer contains billions of transistors.
+Logic gates such as the NAND gate are made up of these transistors.
 Inside a computer, there could be millions to billions of logic gates depending on the computer all working in conjunction to make the machine run.
-Understanding how these logic and basic circuit works is fundamental to understanding how a computer works.
+Understanding how these logic and basic circuit work is fundamental to understanding how a computer works.
 If you are ever in need of assistance, feel free to ask the TA’s for help.
 While you are wiring up circuits, make sure to turn OFF the breadboard power supply.
 Failure to do so may result in the circuit breaking.
 You may refer to Figure 3 below to see the wiring underlying the breadboard.

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/BreadboardWiring.png" width="800">